-On July 24, a collector deployed to Portland370 noted the I&A leadership interest in leaks (which is described in greater detail below)

-As a result,
+On July 24, a collector deployed to Portland370 noted the I&A leadership interest in leaks (which is described in greater detail below) and added terms regarding leaks into his search queries.
+As a result, he found the leak of an email from I&A leadership to the workforce.
 He was not sure how OSCO handled leaked documents.
 He showed the post with the leak to the OSCO Branch Chief.
 The Branch Chief notified the Director of CETC, and they instructed the collector to promulgate an OSIR right away.
 The Branch Chief instructed the collector to call the content manager and have the content manager start working on it.
 The Branch Chief also told the collector that there was a requirement for leaks, and the collector should use it.
 The collector wrote the OSIR and had a colleague conduct peer review.
 He had never looked for a requirement for leaks before, but he knew a colleague had worked on an OSIR regarding leaks, and the Branch Chief had said there was a requirement for leaks.371

 The collector called the content manager and conveyed that an OSIR was forthcoming and leadership wanted the OSIR to go out right away.
-The collector asked the content manager to insert the requirement, because the requirement was classified

-The collector assumed the content manager would know the requirement.
-372
+The collector asked the content manager to insert the requirement, because the requirement was classified and the collector did not have access to the classified system in Portland.
+The collector assumed the content manager would know the requirement.372